 The way the victims approach life and others with such caution is deeply tragic.
 Many face depression that will barely go away with time.
 To be bruised mentally in such a way leaves one with scars they will carry for life.

 A lucky few, such as myself, manage to recover.
 In my case, God was instrumental.
 For the unlucky, distrust in people and hate for men or people who carry the traits of their assailants haunt them wherever they go.

 What I advocate is a method to cut out this cancer at its root.
 No sentence will ever be enough to recover the innocence of a 12-year-old girl who was alone and bullied, turned to social media and met a predator who took advantage of her situation to groom and damage her body and soul.
 The death penalty won’t give her a sense of justice.
 What it will do is serve as the greatest deterrent possible, so that no one else has to lose their innocence as she did.

 But there are now renewed movements to legalise pedophilia.
 People out there want pedophilia to be accepted as normal.
 By executing pedophiles, we will ensure that this never happens.
 We will ensure that repeat offences never occur and that this disgusting practise never becomes normalised.
 When a cell gets cancer, one does not try to rehabilitate it, one utterly destroys in and cuts it out before it can infect other cells.

 Is a one-year sentence really all we can do?
 We the people are the government.
 In this democracy, you have a say.
-This is why I will be drafting a petition to the Government, to reinstate capital punishment for convicted pedophiles.
+This is why I have launched a petition to the Federal Government, to reinstate capital punishment for convicted pedophiles.
 This will serve as a barrier to its normalisation, and make vile criminals think twice about taking away the innocence of society’s most vulnerable.